Activity & Road Updates in Mammoth Lakes

 Mammoth Lakes Road & Transportation Updates

-Please Note: In the spring, we can receive late season storms that may cause roads to close until conditions improve.
+Please Note: Mammoth Lakes can receive early season and late season storms that may cause roads to close until conditions improve.
 Always check current conditions before you go.

 - Hwy.
-203 to Reds Meadow (Devils Postpile & Rainbow Falls) – Open, shuttle required 7am – 7pm.
+203 to Reds Meadow (Devils Postpile & Rainbow Falls) – Closed for the season.

-- Yosemite Area Regional Transit System (YARTS) with service to Yosemite National Park – Open, schedules for the 2022 season are available on their site.
+- Yosemite Area Regional Transit System (YARTS) with service to Yosemite National Park – Closed for the season

-- Lakes Basin Trolley with service to the Mammoth Lakes Basin – Daily 9am – 6pm,
+- Lakes Basin Trolley with service to the Mammoth Lakes Basin – Closed for the season.

-- Tours of Yosemite National Park and Bodie State Historic Park are available via MAWs Transportation.
+- Tours of Yosemite National Park and Bodie State Historic Park are available via MAWs Transportation during the Summer months.

 For schedule information regarding Eastern Sierra Transit Authority (ESTA) seasonal routes, visit the ESTA website.